KIG/Raspberry pi page

 above: My chosen battery supply circuit.

-Third idea: This combines both the first and second ideas.
+Third idea: My chosen solution combines both the first and second ideas, and is shown above.
 A USB-> lithium charge circuit is used to charge a lithium cell, as in the first idea.
 The cell terminals are connected to a separate boost circuit, which is running constantly to create the 5V which is delivered to the Pi.
 This eliminates the risk of changeover dropouts because the 5V generator circuit will be running all the time.
 It also has the advantage of providing a regulated 5V output regardless of the cell input voltage.
 By virtue of the fact the cell is constantly running under load, it also reduces the chances of reaching full status.
 This means the risk window presented by a fully charged/semi-floating lithium cell should not arise.

 A side note: Buck/boost converters can sometimes produce a noticeable sound caused by the magnetostriction of the inductor coil/s whilst in operation.
 With other background noise this shouldn't usually be noticeable but in a quiet environment it may be, and its high frequency nature has a tendency to be both directional and reflective.
 It may be advisable to place these units away from sleeping areas (for humans and pets) to help ensure a noise-free sleeping experience.